wuzixiao/GeekHunters/README.md

 Please fork the project and commit your source code (please do not archive it :) ).

-You are free to use **ANY** frameworks you need - Console Application / Desktop / Web.
+You are free to use **ANY** .net frameworks you need - Console Application / WPF / aspnet.
 However, if you decide to go with third party package manager or dev tool - don't forget to mention them in the README.md of your fork.